May 1, 2026

 Pazhaniammal

-For Pazhaniammal, head cook at Melpattambakkam Boarding Home for 28 years, her work is also a personal lifeline.
+For Pazhaniammal, head cook at Melpattambakkam Boarding Home for 28 years, her work is a lifeline.

 She shares, “This place is also shelter for us because we also don’t have proper family.
 We are single parents.
 Our husbands don’t take care of us.
 We must take care of our children.”